May 16, 2024 By Dvorah Richman Category: Education, Travel,

 I bumped into a Nepalese neighbor while walking our dogs.
 Her family had just returned from their son’s “coming of age” ceremony in Nepal.
 I spoke about bar and bat mitzvahs, our Israel trip and Hamas atrocities.
 She told me that Hamas massacred Nepalese students and, in that moment, we mourned together.
 On a happier note, she recalled that her college roommate was chosen to attend an agricultural program in Israel, probably at the Arava Institute, and had a wonderful experience.
 Although we had only met once before, we are now connected.

 I shared just a snippet about our trip with the Korean owner of a local repair shop.
-That led to a deeper conversation about October 7 atrocities, Israeli evacuees and the reinforced indoor playground in Sderot that allows children to play safely without fear of rocket attacks.
+That led to a deeper conversation about October 7 atrocities, Israeli evacuees, and the reinforced indoor playground in Sderot that allows children to play safely without fear of rocket attacks.
 This was all new to him.
-He expressed shock, sympathy and support for Israel and anger at “pro-Palestinian” agitators.
+He expressed shock, sympathy, and support for Israel and anger at “pro-Palestinian” agitators.
 We talked about his kids, and he told me that he teaches them to think for themselves.
 It’s a good bet he went home that night and spoke with his wife and children about our conversation.

 That’s not all.
 I spoke about Israel with an Irish ballad singer, the nurse who prepped my husband for his colonoscopy procedure, a woman exiting the movie “One Life”, and the ladies’ walking group in my suburban neighborhood.
-I had long conversations with my violin teacher, Muslim hairdresser and economist-turned-yoga-teacher friend.
+I had long conversations with my violin teacher, Muslim hairdresser, and economist-turned-yoga-teacher friend.

 Reactions ranged from mild curiosity to deep interest.
 There was no hostility.
-People often asked whether I have family in Israel.
+People often ask whether I have family in Israel.
 I always answered “yes, all nine million Israelis.”
 Several people, all non-Jews, surprisingly said “thank you for going to Israel and helping.”
 One total stranger hugged me.

 I want to continue having conversations.
 With the passage of time, I’ll probably need new “hooks.”
 There are many possibilities: my Israeli jewelry and “I stand with Israel” wristbands that elicit compliments or comments; the “fake news” of the day; or that the grape tomatoes in my salad remind me of Israel.